 Part of the Coworking Software Guide

-Coworking May 2026 11 min read
+Coworking 30 July 2026 11 min read

 Nexudus Alternatives for UK Coworking Spaces (2026)

 Nexudus has been in the coworking software market since 2012 and supports over 3,000 locations across 90+ countries.
 It is one of the most feature-rich platforms available, covering member management, billing, booking, access control integration, event management, CRM, and multi-location analytics.
 But feature richness comes with complexity and cost.
-Nexudus starts at approximately $150 per month per location, and the depth of configuration options means onboarding takes longer than simpler alternatives.
+Nexudus starts at about $150 per month per location, and the depth of configuration options means onboarding takes longer than simpler alternatives.
 For single-site operators, small independent spaces, or operators who want a leaner tool, there are credible alternatives worth evaluating.
 This article compares six platforms that UK coworking operators use as alternatives to Nexudus in 2026.

 Why coworking spaces leave Nexudus